LLMs and the Abstraction and Reasoning Corpus: Successes, Failures, and the Importance of Object-based Representations: Related work

 \section{Related work}

-\paragraph{Prompting methods for LLMs} is a very active area of development \cite{prompting1, huang2022towards}.
-CoT prompting is introduced in~\cite{cot}, providing LLMs with intermediate reasoning steps leading to improved performance on some complex reasoning tasks.
-Extending this, \cite{kojima} demonstrated LLMs' potential as zero-shot reasoners by incorporating a ``Let’s think step by step'' phrase in the prompt.
+\paragraph{Prompting methods for LLMs} This is a very active area of development~\citep{prompting1, huang2022towards}.
+CoT prompting is introduced in~\citep{cot}, providing LLMs with intermediate reasoning steps leading to improved performance on some complex reasoning tasks.
+Extending this, \citep{kojima} demonstrated LLMs' potential as zero-shot reasoners by incorporating a ``Let’s think step by step'' phrase in the prompt.
 This approach notably enhanced accuracy on various reasoning tasks, thus hinting at untapped zero-shot capabilities within LLMs that can be leveraged through simple prompting techniques.

-\paragraph{Augmented LLMs} as surveyed in~\cite{augmentedllm} emphasizes their potential in overcoming limitations of a pure LLM approach. ``Toolformer'' self-learns to use external tools via APIs, significantly improving zero-shot performance across various tasks \cite{toolformer}.
-Program-Aided Language models (PAL)~\cite{pal} combines the strengths of LLMs with a Python interpreter to accurately solve some reasoning tasks.
+\paragraph{Augmented LLMs} The survey by~\citet{augmentedllm} emphasizes the potential of augmentation in overcoming limitations of a pure LLM approach. ``Toolformer'' self-learns to use external tools via APIs, significantly improving zero-shot performance across various tasks~\citep{toolformer}.
+Program-Aided Language models (PAL)~\citep{pal} combines the strengths of LLMs with a Python interpreter to accurately solve some reasoning tasks.

 \paragraph{Solvers for the ARC}